TheRougeProject/legacy-v0-core/README.md

-# The Rouge Project - experimental code for the demo coupon platform
+# The Rouge Project - beta code factory and campaign contracts to be used with the RGE token

-This repository contains Solidity smart contract code about the coupon platform built by the Rouge Project.
+The Rouge token [RGE] has be audited but not yet the factory.
+Please do your own due diligences if you decide to use this code on the Ethereum mainnet.
+You may lose your RGE deposit.

-WARNING : this is EXPERIMENTAL and NON AUDITED code.
-ONLY use for TESTS purpose (on a testnet!)
+WARNING : this NON AUDITED code.
+Use on testnet or with extreme caution.

 This version contains very preliminary skeleton for coupons that are managed on the Ethereum blockchain.